ReginaldBull/XComm/README.md

 ### Requirements ###

-* SetupGatewayV2.3.9.36 - Not included into this repository (needed to get additional libraries for the communication)
+* SetupGatewayV2.3.9.36 - Not included in this repository (needed to get additional libraries for the communication)

-* XC_Comm.dll - Not included into this repository
+* XC_Comm.dll - Not included in this repository

 ### Contents ###